And also the day for the post on the “Bolognese Sauce” finally arrived 😀

 - When the wine has reduced add the tomato sauce and the triple tomato concentrate (you can also just use triple tomato concentrate, in that case use more than 2 spoons obviously, 4 or 5).
 Stir and from now let it simmer at very low heat for at least 2 hours, covered.
 And stir on the bottom sometimes.

 - When you see that the ragù is almost ready, add gradually the milk (in 2-3 steps) and mix well until completely absorbed.
 The use of milk has also a technical reason: meat was tough in the past and milk breaks down its fibers.
-But we still use it nowadays, also because it’s a contrast with the acidity of the tomato, and the final result will be perfectly balanced.
+It’s also a contrast with the acidity of the tomato, and the final result will be nicely balanced.
+But as I wrote earlier, you can choose to use it or not.

 - Season with salt and freshly ground black pepper at your taste (in this case the pancetta already seasoned a lot, so I didn’t add much salt).
 Why do I add salt just now and not earlier?
 Because in such recipes that cook slowly for long time the flavors get more concentrated and you could risk to have a very salty final result, so it’s better to add the salt when you are close to the end.
 All together, I cooked it for about 4 hours since the beginning.